 I’ve said it over and over in my posts, I am incredibly lucky to be at the school I currently teach at.
 After 3 years of public school teaching, with little to no budget, I am absolutely spoiled at my private school.
 I have an enormous classroom, a budget that allows me to purchase supplies for interesting and fun projects, and small class sizes.

 In addition, we also have a very active parent organization that raises money specifically for the fine arts department.
 Every year we can put in requests for “wish list” items.
-These can be things that don’t fit into our budget, and can range in price from a couple hundred dollars to thousands.
+These can be things that don’t fit into our budget and can range in price from a couple of hundred dollars to thousands.
 I take advantage of this program every year.

 The first year I put in for fused glass supplies, and now have an amazing fused glass studio set up.
-My second year I considered adding to my glass inventory, adding a brazing project, and other new sculpture based equipment I could use.
-After brainstorming in my classroom for awhile my gaze drifted out the double doors that lead to my very own “sculpture garden”.
+My second year I considered adding to my glass inventory, adding a brazing project, and other new sculpture-based equipment I could use.
+After brainstorming in my classroom for a while my gaze drifted out the double doors that lead to my very own “sculpture garden”.

 The space is wonderful, it is a small patio with a lovely brick wall enclosing it.
 We have access to a gas line and hose, with a large drain in the center.
-The pros end about there.
+The pros end there.
 A former sculpture teacher managed to clog the drain, and every time is rained the patio turned into a small lake.
 Dead leaves collected into corners, nothing was pretty about it, besides the brick wall.

 I made a decision to put my wish list money towards that space.
 Although I could beef up my program, this space needed it more.
 It was planned and built to be utilized, and here it was empty and useless.
-I decided I would turn it into a aesthetically pleasing, functional space.
+I decided I would turn it into an aesthetically pleasing, functional space.